kpapirio/DSSG_Samples/Code_Samples/Reinforcement_Learning/README.md

-# Reinforcement Learning: Coursework 1 + 2 Task Overview
+# Reinforcement Learning: Overview

-One RL project involved playing the Enduro game within the ALE environment and had two main goals.
+This RL project involved playing the Enduro game within the ALE environment and had two main goals.

 1. The design and implementation of a Q-learning based agent that modeled the environment (passing cars, avoiding collisions).